Closed & Blacklisted Casinos

 What Happens to Your Balance?

-If a sweepstakes casino closes and you had coins or prizes pending, here's the honest reality: it depends on the operator and how they shut down.
+If a casino closes and you had funds, coins, or prize redemptions pending, the outcome depends on the operator and the shutdown process.

-- Planned shutdowns — legitimate operators usually give 30–90 days notice and honor pending redemptions
+- Planned shutdowns — some operators give notice and outline how pending balances or redemptions will be handled.

-- Abrupt closures — players may lose unredeemed prize balances with no recourse
+- Abrupt closures — players may lose access to pending balances with little warning.

 How to Spot a Risky Casino